krgamestudios/news-server/README.md

 	...
 ]

-//POST send a formatted JSON object, returns new index on success, or error on failure /news/publish
+//send a formatted JSON object, returns new index on success, or error on failure POST /news

 //arguments:
 {